Aminuxer/Other-nix-Scripts/README.md

 # Other-nix-Scripts

 ## proxmox_backup_sorter.sh
-You have copy of proxmox dumps:
+You have copy of many files with proxmox dumps:
 ```
 # ls /mnt/proxmox/dump
 vzdump-lxc-100-2019_08_03-03_17_02.log